 Once owned by Herman Gœring.

-However the following painting by Teniers is the more likely candidate
+However this Teniers is the more likely

-Since the theme is SION then
+Since the theme is Sion then

 Notre Dame de Valère in